ShanikaNishadhi/kobiton/source/pages/errors.rst

 Errors
 ==============

-This page contain  common errors users will face when working with Kobiton API
+This page contains  common errors users will face when working with Kobiton API.